FreesideHull/hullblogs.com/README.md

 Note that because this uses a static site generator, the content won't update automatically.
 The site must be rebuilt in order for new posts to show up.

-## Add your site
+## Add your blog
+To add your blog, there are 2 ways you can do this - both of which are described below.

+### I don't have any tecchnical knowledge

+### I have some technical knowledge

-To add your site, you need to update the `feeds.json` file in this repository, and add a new entry like this to a random position (except the very bottom):
+If you are confident with editing JSON files to GitHub, you can update the `feeds.json` file in this repository, add a new entry like this to a random position (except the very bottom), and then [open a pull request](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).

+Here's an example new entry:

 ```json
 {